datawire/infra-actions/docs/DEVELOPING.md

 act pull_request
 ```

-`act` can pass secrets with the command line option `-e`.
+`act` can pass secrets with the command line option `-s`.
 For example, to pass a secret called `KUBECEPTION_TOKEN` run it
 like this:

 ```